matbesancon/Simplex_Project/README.md

 - Degeneracy (cycling)

 It is therefore able to handle most cases.
 The program was tested on a problem including an initialization phase.
 The problem includes 2 dimensions and therefore could be visualized in R².
 Geogebra was used to produce this visualization.
+The interactive Geogebra applet is available [here](http://tube.geogebra.org/student/m1170021).